SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSLDoubleDispatch/DSLDoubleDispatch.md

 In a previous chapter, you implemented a small DSL to add dice and manage die handles.
 With this DSL, you could create dice and add them to a die handle.
 Later on, you could sum two different die handles and obtain a new one following the "Dungeons and Dragons" ruling book.

-The following tests show these two behaviors: First the dice handle creation and second the sum of die handles.
+The following tests show these two behaviors: First, the dice handle creation and second the sum of die handles.

 ```
 DieHandleTest >> testCreationAdding